thelfer/tfel/docs/web/tfel-material.md

 a parameter, which pilots the precision of the result.
 Indeed, at each iteration of the self-consistent iterative algorithm, the function computes the relative difference between the new and the old homogenized stiffness.
-This relative difference must be smaller than the real given as a parameter.
+This relative difference must be smaller than the tolerance given as a parameter.
 Moreover, the `bool` parameter (`true`) precises if the computation considers an isotropic matrix when computing the Hill tensors relative to the inclusions, at each iteration of the algorithm.
 Indeed,